-Welcome to Yue Lab at Penn State
+Welcome to Yue Lab

-|2.||Our collaborative work on using Hi-C, optical mapping and WGS to detect SVs in cancer genomes has been accepted by Nature Genetics.
-Here is the Biorxiv version.|
+|4.||Our collaborative work on using Hi-C, optical mapping and WGS to detect SVs in cancer genomes and their impact on 3D genome structure is published in Nature Genetics.
+[Paper]|